natysoz/expo-images-picker/README.md

 - `bgColor` - set the widget background color.
 - `spinnerColor` - set the color of the spinner (loading indicator).
 - `widgetWidth` - the widget width in percentages .
+- `borderRadius` - the border radius of the component.

 - `videoIcon`